Racheal-c/HappyLearning/README.md

 ## Step 4
 Scroll down to find fro GitHub Pages.
 Then click on Theme Chooser to select the Theme you will love to use.

+## Step 5
+Wait for a few moments,...AND
+your website is ready to go.

+## Step 6
+Edit your website at Code section and go to "index.md".
+You will see some guidance provided on styling your page.

+## Step 7
+If you want to know more about Markdown [click here] (https://guides.github.com/features/mastering-markdown/)

+[FOR MORE INFORMATION, CLICK HERE] (https://docs.github.com/en/github/working-with-github-pages/getting-started-with-github-pages)